HELLBOY017/kernel_oneplus_sm8250/Documentation/filesystems/fscrypt.rst

   may be used to overwrite the source files but isn't guaranteed to be effective on all filesystems and storage devices.

-- Direct I/O is not supported on encrypted files.
-Attempts to use direct I/O on such files will fall back to buffered I/O.
+- Direct I/O is supported on encrypted files only under some circumstances (see `Direct I/O support`_ for details).
+When these circumstances are not met, attempts to use direct I/O on encrypted files will fall back to buffered I/O.

 - The fallocate operations FALLOC_FL_COLLAPSE_RANGE,
   FALLOC_FL_INSERT_RANGE, and FALLOC_FL_ZERO_RANGE are not supported